Cost of Education Methodology & Assumptions

 Data collection

-The survey of Australian parents was in field from the 4th to the 24th of October 2022.
-Throughout the Report, these respondents are referred to as Australian parents' or simply 'parents'.
+The survey of Australian parents was in field from the 19th to the 24th of October 2023.

 Tuition fees